cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

 print(f'{type(mynumber)}, {type(myfloat)}, {type(mystring)}, {type(myboolean)}, {type(mylist)}')
 ```

-4. A script called `FizzBuzz.py` that prints the integers from 1 to 100.
-For multiples of three print "Fizz" instead , and for the multiples of five print "Buzz".
-For numbers which are multiples of both print "FizzBuzz"
+4. Write a Python program that receives an input number as an argument and prints all the numbers from 0 until the provided number except 3 and 6.
 5. Add, commit and push these scripts to the `class3-notebook` repository in GitHub!

 ### Reading files with Python
 * Let's now take a look of how to read a file using Python, this will be our first step towards reading datasets
+* Let's see a few script examples together

-1. Go back to your previous `class3-mynotebook` project and do the following exercise in pairs:
+1. In `class3-mynotebook` project and do the following exercise in pairs:
 2. Copy the boston housing dataset file in your project
 3. Create a script called `my_csv_reader.py`
 4. Check if the boston housing dataset file path is really a file.
 If it is print `I have a file to process`, otherwise print `Boo, no file for me.`
 5. Read the boston housing dataset file
 6. Print the dataset line by line
-5. Expand this script by printing each line as a list of values.
+5. Modify this script by printing each line as a list of values.
 Example:
    The line:
    ```
    abc,cde,efg,1,2,3